vermaPrateek10/Human-Following-Robot/README.md

 # Human-Following-Robot
+I built an awesome robot using Arduino Uno and a motor shield.
+It uses two sensors, IR sensor and ultrasonic sensor.

+Here is a step-by-step guide for making the human-following robot using Arduino

 Step 1: Gather the necessary components:
 Arduino Uno
 Motor shield
 IR sensor